 34. Para 4-1 When the U.S. Army flag is not being carried, how will the streamers will be arranged?

-A: will be arranged counter-clock wise in the order earned and with first (Lexington 1775) and last (Iraq Operation New Dawn 2010-2011) awarded streamers visible
+A: will be arranged counter-clock wise in the order earned and with first (Lexington 1775) and the last awarded streamers visible.

 35. Para 4-11 What was the first Awarded campaign streamer for the U.S. Army flag?

-36. Para 4-1 What was the last Awarded campaign streamer for the U.S. Army flag?
+36. Para 4-1 What do the streamers for the U.S. Army flag represent?